Since the invention of money, financial advisors have published books that teach you “how to become a millionaire.”

 Unlike everyday people, who wait anxiously for years for that big raise or other windfall, millionaires decide what they want and go after it.

 Instead of silently pining for that raise or bonus, then, they instead become bosses and let others help to make money for them.
-These folks don’t talk themselves down from pursuing big ideas—they put them into action.

 They Pinch Pennies